top of page

 William was motherless and fatherless.
 According to research, boys without fathers were 5 times more likely to end up incarcerated themselves.
 I saw in these boys what I could have been.
 Without my father, I would have been at greater risk for failure.
 Where fathers are absent, children are 5 times more likely to be poor, twice as likely to repeat a grade, 4 times more likely to have an affective disorder, twice as likely to drop out of school, at greater risk of being physically abused, significantly more likely to become obese, and significantly more likely to abuse alcohol and drugs.

 But family law only incentivized divorce and encouraged separation.
-Single parenting was becoming the norm, socially acceptable, and, in some misguided circles, elevated to "heroic."
+Single parenting was the norm, socially acceptable, and, in some misguided circles, elevated to "heroic."

 In the classroom, I stood in loco parentis, a surrogate father to kids who were being raised by the state.
 Like my father, a minister who ran a group home out of our brownstone in Brooklyn, I wanted to protect my students from the darkness and injustices of this world.
 Children with severe behavioral problems would often end up in my class.
 These were children, almost invariably boys, who didn’t respond to nonverbal cuing, contracts, timeouts, behavior charts, reverse psychology, support plans, modeling, assertive I-messages, environmental controls, low-profile interventions, classroom management plans, counseling, suspensions, or “opportunity transfers” (expulsions in Newspeak).